Electoral Commission (United Kingdom): English regional offices

-Speaker’s Committee on the Electoral Commission
+Speaker's Committee on the Electoral Commission

 The Electoral Commission is answerable to Parliament via the Speaker's Committee (established by PPERA 2000).
 The Commission must submit an annual estimate of income and expenditure to the Committee.
 The Committee, made up of Members of Parliament, is responsible for answering questions on behalf of the Commission.
 The Member who takes questions for the Speaker's Committee is Bridget Phillipson.

-Parliamentary Parties Panels (PPP)
+Parliamentary Parties Panels

-The PPP is composed of representatives from all UK parliamentary political parties with two or more sitting MPs.
+The Parliamentary Parties Panel (PPP) is composed of representatives from all parliamentary political parties with two or more sitting MPs.
 The PPP was established by PPERA and meets quarterly to submit views to the Commission on matters affecting political parties.

-There are equivalent non-statutory bodies for the devolved legislatures in Scotland (Scottish Parliament Political Parties Panel), Wales (Wales Political Parties Panel) and Northern Ireland (Northern Ireland Assembly Parties Panel).
+There are equivalent non-statutory bodies for the devolved legislatures in Wales (Senedd Political Parties Panel), Scotland (Scottish Parliament Political Parties Panel), and Northern Ireland (Northern Ireland Assembly Parties Panel).
+The latter two are composed of representatives from all parliamentary political parties, without qualifying thresholds.

-Publications

-The commission conducts a wide variety of research into electoral administration, electoral registration and the integrity and transparency of party finance, and a variety of guidance materials for political parties, regulated donees, and electoral administrators.

 Criticism

-On 5 June 2015, Lord Nigel Vinson criticized the Electoral Commission for its failure to remain politically non-partisan and called for it to be reformed.